mythology-and-legends-in-warfare

 If ninja weapons had any consistent limitation, it was their inability to perform well in open, face-to-face combat against a fully prepared opponent.
 The typical samurai armor (yoroi) was designed to deflect arrows and sword strikes.
 Shuriken, small daggers, and even the ninjatō had difficulty penetrating such armor unless striking at joints or unarmored areas.
 Furthermore, samurai were trained from childhood in swordsmanship, archery, and mounted combat.
 A shinobi, while likely skilled in unarmed combat and improvisation, rarely had the same level of dedicated martial training as a bushi.

-Historical battles where ninja participated (e.g., the siege of Kanie in 1584) show that they were used for infiltration and sabotage, not as frontline fighters.
+Historical battles where ninjas participated (e.g., the siege of Kanie in 1584) show that they were used for infiltration and sabotage, not as frontline fighters.
 When they did engage, they often used unconventional tactics to compensate for their inferior weaponry—attacking at night, using fire to cause panic, or exploiting terrain.
 The idea that a ninja could defeat a samurai in a fair duel is largely a modern fantasy.
 In reality, their weapons were chosen for stealth and adaptability, not superiority in direct conflict.
+Even the iconic black suit of the ninja is a myth; historical shinobi wore dark blue or gray clothing to blend into shadows, but they also disguised themselves as commoners, monks, or even enemy soldiers to avoid detection.

 Training and Skill Requirements